Notes on the Zig programming language

 like in C++ or JavaScript), but keep the!

 and error sets.
 The exceptions that can be thrown (ie the error set) are inferred statically (eg how Koka does it).
 You can hover over a method and see the exceptions that might be thrown.
 You get compile time errors if there is an unhandled exception kind.
-You can tag a method as 'pure' meaning it never throws and this is enforced.
+You can tag a method as pure meaning it never throws and this is enforced by the compiler.
 I think the Zig error design falls into the same 'coloured function' trap thatasync/await

 @intToFloat